Nexxtgaming/team-project-backend/README.md

 2. Branch name should start from trello card's number eg. `3-login-and-registration-system`
 3. When you finish and create Pull Request you have to wait for a review
 4. If everything will be ok then a reviewer will merge your Pull Request
+## Documentation
+to check the documentation please run a project and go to http://localhost:8083/docs/swagger-ui/index.html